bigbluebutton/bigbluebutton/docs/docs/development/architecture.md

 The BigBlueButton API provides a third-party integration (such as the [BigBlueButtonBN plugin](https://moodle.org/plugins/mod_bigbluebuttonbn) for Moodle) with an endpoint to control the BigBlueButton server.

 Every access to BigBlueButton comes through a front-end portal (we refer to as a third-party application).
 BigBlueButton integrates Moodle, Wordpress, Canvas, Sakai, MatterMost, and others (see [third-party integrations](https://bigbluebutton.org/integrations/)).
 BigBlueButton comes with its own front-end called [Greenlight](/greenlight/v3/install).
-When using a learning management system (LMS) such as Moodle, teachers can setup BigBlueButton rooms within their course and students can access the rooms and their recordings.
+When using a learning management system (LMS) such as Moodle, teachers can set up BigBlueButton rooms within their course and students can access the rooms and their recordings.

-The BigBlueButton comes with some simple [API demos](/administration/install#install).
 Regardless of which front-end you use, they all use the [API](/development/api) under the hood.

 ### Redis PubSub